- Former Executive Board member of the Islamic Association for Palestine

 In September 2002, the Muslim American Society (MAS) hired Tayeh as the public affairs director of its Freedom Foundation.
 In April 2003, Tayeh partnered with the MAS Freedom Foundation’s executive director, Mahdi Bray, and its communications director, Randall Todd “Ismail” Royer, as “trainers” in an MAS Activist Training Seminar.

 Also in 2003, Tayeh was a featured speaker at MAS’s annual convention, co-sponsored by the Islamic Circle of North America.
 Other speakers at this event included Siraj Wahhaj, Hamas activist Mustafa Abu Sway, Universal Heritage Foundation CEO Zulfiqar Ali Shah, and neo-Nazi William Baker.

-In November 2009 Tayeh wrote that Muslim Americans have “legitimate grievances with aspects of U.S. policy—whether it is the war in Iraq, the war in Afghanistan, Washington’s blind support of Israel, or the practice of extraordinary renditions.”
+In November 2009 piece in The Spokesman-Review, Tayeh wrote that Muslim Americans have “legitimate grievances with aspects of U.S. policy—whether it is the war in Iraq, the war in Afghanistan, Washington’s blind support of Israel, or the practice of extraordinary renditions.”